KAREN LA DU

 • Teaching • Text • Image • 1981 through 2020 •

 My journey has always been a creative one in the studio as well as in daily life.
-Art is not just the act of making images come alive, but the never-ending quest for beauty in the mundane; the desire to elevate the quotidienne* to a higher aesthetic.
-I’ve had many inspiring teachers in the classroom and the home.
+Art is about finding meaning in the mundane and elevating the quotidienne* to a higher aesthetic.
+I’ve had many inspiring teachers at home.
 Embroidering, painting and decorating with Nana, sewing, baking and play dough making with Mom, silk screening, wood working, and drawing floor plans with Dad.
 These powerful hands on learning experiences taught me perseverance, attention to detail, the pleasure of an aesthetically pleasing environment and the satisfaction of a job well done.

 • Fine Artist & Art Educator and Arts Advocate, living in Washington, DC.